Skip to main content

 Women on medication which may interact with the contraceptive pill should be advised to carry out a pregnancy test and seek medical advice if there is a very light or no withdrawal bleed.
 They should also seek advice if they have BTB, which may indicate reduced efficacy in this situation.

-Concomitant administration of the COC pill with some medications may increase levels.
+Concomitant administration of COC with some medications may increase levels of the other medication.
 This may be the case with theophylline, and levels should be monitored.
 Tacrolimus levels may also be increased, and effect should be monitored.

 Diarrhoea and vomiting